Pittsburgh’s Most Trusted Orthopedic Sports Doctors

 Do you accept insurance for lower back pain treatment?

 Yes!
-Sports Medicine & Joint Replacement Specialists is proud to accept a wide variety of insurances across Western PA, Ohio, and West Virginia for treating causes of osteoporosis and other sources of lower back pain.
+Sports Medicine & Joint Replacement Specialists proudly accepts a wide variety of insurances across Western PA, Ohio, and West Virginia for lower back pain treatments.
 For patients in the Pittsburgh area, we accept both Highmark and UPMC.
-View our Insurance page to see our list of providers, and if you have any questions, feel free to reach out to our knowledgeable and friendly staff.
+Visit our Insurance page or contact our friendly staff for more details.